Keyboard shortcuts

 Requirements

-• angara-cli must be executed with the --addr <host:port> parameter instead of --config.
+• angara-cli is run with --addr <host:port> instead of --config.

 How it works